fishR-Core-Team/FSA/README.md

 install.packages("FSA")
 ```

-The most recent development version may be installed with
+The most recent development version (on GitHub) may be installed with

 ```r
 if (!require('devtools')) install.packages('devtools'); require('devtools')